Superlend/superkat/docs/low-level-spec.md

 In the scenario where the yield aggregator vault can not interact with a strategy that has some allocated amount, the `GUARDIAN` can set the strategy status as `Emergency`.
 This will basically allow the `rebalance` and `harvest` functionalities to execute as expected without actually removing that strategy from the [withdrawal queue array](#withdrawal-queue).

-Once a strategy is set as `Emergency` the `totalAllocationPoints` and the `totalAllocated` are decreased by the `strategy allocation points` and the `strategy allocated amount`, which leads to counting that allocated amount as a loss, and deducting it following the [`loss deduction mechanism`](#loss-deduction--socialisation).
+Once the strategy is set as `Emergency`, the `totalAllocationPoints` and the `totalAllocated` are decreased by the `strategy allocation points` and the `strategy allocated amount`, which leads to counting that allocated amount as a loss, and deducting it following the [`loss deduction mechanism`](#loss-deduction--socialisation).

 The `GUARDIAN` can revert back the strategy to active anytime, once that's done, the acutal aggregator assets amount in that strategy will be calculated using `strategy.previewRedeem()`, and assigned back along with the strategy allocation points, respectively, to the `totalAllocated` and `totalAllocationPoints`.